Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Minnesota offers significant sales tax exemptions on data center equipment, software, and electricity for qualifying facilities.
-This incentive directly lowers the capital and operational expense of establishing or expanding a data center presence, improving the return on investment.
+Tax Advantage For Data Centers: Minnesota offers a significant financial benefit through a state sales tax exemption on data center equipment, software, and electricity for qualifying facilities.
+This incentive directly reduces both the initial capital investment and ongoing operational expenses, improving the overall return on investment.

 Natural Disaster Risk